 Unit | Malaria Gene Regulation

-The Malaria Gene Regulation Unit is interested in understanding the molecular basis of two of the most crucial survival strategies of malaria blood stage parasites - antigenic variation and gametocyte formation.
-Antigenic variation allows the parasites to evade human immune responses and to establish chronic blood infection.
-Gametocyte formation secures the transmission of malaria from one human host to the next via the mosquito vector.
+The Malaria Gene Regulation Unit aims to understand the molecular basis of two of the most important survival strategies of malaria blood-stage parasites - antigenic variation and gametocyte formation.
+Antigenic variation allows the parasites to evade the human immune response and establish a chronic blood infection.
+Gametocyte formation ensures the transmission of malaria from one human host to the next via the mosquito vector.

 Our Research Focus: Epigenetics of Antigenic Variation and Sexual Commitment

-Antigenic variation and sexual commitment are absolutely crucial for parasite survival.
-Whereas antigenic variation secures the long-term survival of the parasite population in the blood stream, sexual commitment provides a continuous source of gametocytes and therefore ultimately facilitates human-to-human transmission of malaria.
-Intriguingly, these seemingly unrelated processes are controlled by a similar logic in the regulation of gene expression.
+Antigenic variation and sexual commitment are absolutely essential for parasite survival.
+While antigenic variation secures the long-term survival of the parasite population in the bloodstream, sexual commitment provides a continuous source of gametocytes, ultimately facilitating human-to-human transmission of malaria.
+Interestingly, these seemingly unrelated processes are controlled by a similar logic in the regulation of gene expression.

-Our research tries to dissect and understand the molecular players and pathways that regulate these vital processes.
+Our research seeks to dissect and understand the molecular players and pathways that regulate these vital processes.

 Function of Heterochromatin Protein 1